merryxyfan/property-reconciliation-agent/README.md

 * Use **Domestic EPC data only**
 * Retain EPC records from **January 2026 onwards**

-The EPC data covers certificates registered since 2012 and includes both existing and new domestic dwellings.
+The EPC data covers certificates registered and includes both existing and new domestic dwellings.

 ### 2.3 Data Directory